Solfer® grades are obtained by decarburisation. Two decarburisation processes are used:

 Solfer® and Solfer®+ grades are suitable for the manufacture of complex parts (medium to deep drawing) and are compatible with all existing enamelling processes (direct-on white or coloured enamelling after degreasing, pickling and coating with nickel, two-coat / one-fire or ground enamelling after degreasing), with enamel layers being applied as either a liquid or a powder.
 These grades offer excellent resistance to "fish scale" defects.
 A minimum TH of 100 is guaranteed, in accordance with EN 10209:2013.

 Solfer® CA grade is suitable for light to medium drawing and is compatible, after degreasing, with the two-coat / one-fire enamelling process using the wet/dry or dry/dry method.
-This steel grade can also be used for the ground enamelling process.
+This grade can also be used for the ground enamelling process.
 It offers excellent resistance to "fish scale" defects.
 A minimum TH of 100 is guaranteed, in accordance with EN 10209:2013.

-Surface appearance after enamelling is excellent: no pinholes or black spots.
+For the whole Solfer® range, surface appearance after enamelling is excellent: no pinholes or black spots.
 This is linked to the ultra-low carbon content of these grades (throughout for Solfer® and Solfer®+ grades and on the surface for Solfer® CA grade).
 Moreover, for Solfer® and Solfer®+ grades, deformation at high temperature (e.g. sagging, during pyrolytic cycles) is limited.